PacktPublishing/Getting-Started-with-V-Programming/Chapter08/README.md

-# 8 Structs in V
+# 8 Structs

-Code reference for Chapter 8 *Structs in V* from the book *Learn V Programming*, published by Packt
+Code reference for Chapter 8 *Structs* from the book *Getting Started with V Programming*, published by Packt

 ## Author